 Many of us have swapped offices and cubicles for living rooms and bedrooms.
 There is no physical boundary between work and home.
 Personal lives have been adversely affected.
-Our daily commutes – once a respite from the demands of both home and work is replaced with more work.
-The time spent listening to music or podcasts is now filled with more Zoom meetings and late hours poring over spreadsheets, reviewing proposals, and simply extending the workday onto a 24 hour marathon- no boundaries, no peace.
+Our daily commutes – once a respite from the demands of both home and work are replaced with more work.
+The time spent listening to music or podcasts is now filled with more Zoom meetings and late hours poring over spreadsheets, reviewing proposals, and simply extending the workday onto a 24-hour marathon- no boundaries, no peace.
 This article illuminates the ways people are dealing with this timeless stress, from meditation to bots.
 From Digiday

 At 27 years old, ad tech client manager Laura Kay Alves has already sought the help of a therapist, due to rising stress levels induced by the pandemic and constant remote working.